bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 ```

-is much nicer to write than
+seems rather nicer than the alternative

 ```
 data Foo a b where
-  Foo :: TF1 a ~# TF2 b => Foo a b
+  Foo :: !(TF1 a :~: TF2 b) -> Foo a b
 ```

-If the former adds extra junk that seems sad.
+Do such constraints just pile on extra junk?

 ### Strictness